 Information and Communication Technology

-Our Information Technology Plan is reviewed each year.
-All classrooms and support rooms are equipped with computers or laptops and printers.
-A broadband service has been provided to all the classrooms and prefab.
-All of our eleven mainstream classrooms are now equipped with interactive whiteboards.
+Each classroom in SCN is equipped with an Interactive Whiteboard.
 An interactive whiteboard is a large touch sensitive board connected to an additional projector and computer.
-These interactive whiteboards will replace all blackboards eventually.
 Teachers can control how the lessons are displayed on the screen and can add notes, images, audio and video files with continuous internet access to make it more engaging for today’s children.
 Each classroom also is equipped with a cordless keyboard and mouse which enable children to use technology interactively.
 Children in the senior classes have the opportunity to use the internet with the consent of their parents.
-Highly recommended software based on English and Maths has been purchased for all classes.
-Software is also available in the other curricular areas.
-Teachers have access to a wide variety of educational websites.

 We have incorporated an iPad station in Literacy Lift Off and Mathsblast to allow the pupils to consolidate skills/concepts they have learned.

 We also have ‘Paired iPad’ sessions in SCN where a senior class buddy with a younger class to explore interesting and fun apps together….